St. Bartholomew's Day massacre: Unacceptable peace and marriage

 The Peace of Saint-Germain put an end to three years of civil war between Catholics and Protestants.
-This peace, however, was precarious since the more intransigent Catholics refused to accept it.
-The Guise family (strongly Catholic) was out of favour at the French court; the Huguenot leader, Admiral Gaspard de Coligny, was readmitted into the king's council in September 1571.
+This peace, however, was precarious, since the more intransigent Catholics refused to accept it.
+The strongly Catholic Guise family was out of favour at the French court; the Huguenot leader, Admiral Gaspard de Coligny, was readmitted into the king's council in September 1571.
 Staunch Catholics were shocked by the return of Protestants to the court, but the queen mother, Catherine de' Medici, and her son, Charles IX, were practical in their support of peace and Coligny, as they were conscious of the kingdom's financial difficulties and the Huguenots' strong defensive position: they controlled the fortified towns of La Rochelle, La Charité-sur-Loire, Cognac, and Montauban.

 To cement the peace between the two religious parties, Catherine planned to marry her daughter Margaret to the Protestant Henry of Navarre (the future King Henry IV), son of the Huguenot leader Queen Jeanne d'Albret.
 The royal marriage was arranged for 18 August 1572.
 It was not accepted by traditionalist Catholics or by the Pope.
 Both the Pope and King Philip II of Spain strongly condemned Catherine's Huguenot policy as well.

 Tension in Paris

-The impending marriage led to the gathering of a large number of well-born Protestants in Paris but Paris was a violently anti-Huguenot city, and Parisians, who tended to be extreme Catholics, found their presence unacceptable.
+The impending marriage led to the gathering of a large number of well-born Protestants in Paris, but Paris was a violently anti-Huguenot city, and Parisians, who tended to be extreme Catholics, found their presence unacceptable.
 Encouraged by Catholic preachers, they were horrified at the marriage of a princess of France to a Protestant.
 The Parlement's opposition and the court's absence from the wedding led to increased political tension.